Stanford PSYCH 290

 What would we like you to learn?

-The goal of the course is to empower students to carry out a variety of different text analysis methods independently, and how to write them up for peer review.
+The goal of the course is to empower students to carry out a variety of different text analysis methods independently, and to write them up for peer review.
 At the end of the course, the student should:

 In weeks 1-8:

+We will give class lectures on zoom Tuesdays and Thursdays (12:00-1:30pm).
 In addition, on your own time, every week, we have pre-recorded video tutorials for you.
-In these we ask you to follow along as Shrinidhi (and/or I) walk you through running analyses, etc.
+In these, we ask you to follow along as we walk you through running analyses, etc.

 In weeks 9 & 10: